SCOTCAT.COM

 Reproduction

 Best to provide the ratio of two males and one female.
 Breeding in the typical Corydoras "T" formation.
 The eggs, which are approximately 2.2mm in diameter, and are usually laid in Java Moss.
 The eggs are not very adhesive and are easily damaged if you try to move them.
 The eggs hatch in four days.
-For more information on breeding Corydoras go to the breeding articles section of the website.
+For more information on breeding Corydoras/Hoplisoma go to the breeding articles section of the website.

 Sexual Differences